Careers Education, Information, Advice and Guidance (CEIAG) and Provider Access Statement Policy Revised 2023

 The purpose of this policy statement is to set out Oxted School’s arrangements for managing the access of providers to students at the school for the purposes of giving them information about the provider’s education or training offer.
 This complies with the school’s legal obligations under Section 42BV of the Education Act 1997.

 Oxted School is committed to fulfilling its statutory duty to secure independent and impartial careers guidance for students in Years 7-13.
-(Education Act 1997) The Programme, delivered across all eight Gatsby Benchmarks, is provided within a variety of ways, including through Personal Social Health Education (PSHE) in Years 7-11.
+(Education Act 1997) The Programme, delivered across all eight Gatsby Benchmarks, is provided within a variety of ways, including through Life Skills and Citizenship (LSC) in Years 7-11.
 Delivery to Years 12 and 13 is undertaken through attendance of Higher Education Conventions, Apprenticeship Fairs, and an established Work Experience Programme.
 Students receive regular careers guidance updates via email and the school has subscribed to a number of careers packages and Apprenticeship and University search engines including Unifrog and UCAS.

 Progression is ensured through activities that are appropriate to student’s stages of career learning and development.
 Information is supplied on the range of options available including university, apprenticeships and technical courses to promote the best interest of the student to whom the information is being given.

 To view the statutory career guidance please follow this link: